 - 2 handfuls cherry tomatoes

-- ½ teaspoon sea salt
+- ½ teaspoon EACH: sea salt and pepper

 Giant Hot Croutons

 - ¼ loaf bread (unsliced and ripped into 2-inch chunks)

 - ½ teaspoon EACH: sea salt and Italian seasoning

 - ¼ teaspoon EACH: black pepper and chili flakes

 - Add the dressing ingredients to a small jar and shake well.3 tablespoons olive oil, 2 tablespoons sherry vinegar, 1 teaspoon tarragon, ½ teaspoon Dijon mustard

 - Preheat your BBQ to medium-high heat.
 Put the bell peppers, eggplant, zucchini, red onion, and cherry tomatoes in a large bowl and toss with the olive oil, Italian seasoning, salt, and pepper.2 medium bell peppers, 1 globe eggplants, 1 medium zucchini, 1 medium red onion, 2 handfuls cherry tomatoes, 2 tablespoons olive oil, ½ teaspoon EACH: sea salt and pepper, 1 teaspoon Italian seasoning

 - BBQ all the veggies, working in batches if needed, until there are grill marks on both sides.
 The cherry tomatoes will cook in about 1 minute while everything else will take 6 to 8 minutes to cook.